-This unit forms part of the Coaching Specialisation.
-It introduces theories, models, and practices of coaching to the student.
-It explores the context of coaching within the broader professions of psychology, and in contrast to counselling, psychotherapy, mentoring, and consulting.
-The theory of coaching is critiqued in light of Positive Psychology principles and practice and how they contribute to effective coaching.
-Students are instructed in how to set effective goals with clients, on interviewing techniques characteristic of coaching practice, and engage in role play practice sessions.
-Students are further instructed in the application of CBT and Solution Focused approaches and how to structure a coaching session.
+This unit forms part of the Coaching Specialisation and introduces theories, models and practices of coaching to the student.
+It will explore the context of coaching within the broader professions of psychology, and in contrast to counselling, psychotherapy, mentoring, and consulting.
+The theory of coaching is critiqued in the light of Positive Psychology principles and practice and how they contribute to effective coaching.
+You will be instructed in how to set effective goals with clients, on interviewing techniques characteristic of coaching practice, and will engage in role play practice sessions.
+You will further be instructed in the application of CBT and Solution Focussed approaches and how to structure a coaching session.

 On completion of this unit students should be able to:

 Describe and discuss the distinction between coaching, counselling and consulting;

 Describe and critically review the major theories and models of behaviour change relevant to coaching (goal theory, positive psychology, adult learning models, and theories of change);

 Describe and discuss the key techniques utilised in the practice of coaching (goal setting, solution oriented practices, Cognitive Behaviour Therapy, applied positive psychology);

 Discuss and apply the key techniques utilised in the practice of coaching;

 Identify and apply the core competencies utilised in coaching;

 Identify and plan an effective structure for a coaching session;

 Understand and discuss major issues in the ethics of coaching (boundaries, referrals and the client-coach relationship).